 Religious Studies at the Bridge Education Centre involves developing mindful and informed pupils by studying topics that are relevant to them and which allow pupils to have their own outlooks challenged in a safe and stimulating environment.

-Through studying different religions and ethical topics, pupils are able to gain a deeper understanding of what people in society believe and the reasons for these beliefs as well as deciding what they as individuals believe about the topics being discussed.
+Through studying different religions and ethical topics, pupils are able to gain a deeper understanding of what people in society believe and the reasons for these beliefs as well as exploring their own views on the topics being discussed.

-This reflects the ethos of the centre as we aim to help pupils to constructively participate in decision making in their own lives and in society, which for many pupils is what hinders them returning to school or being as successful as they are capable of being.
-In addition, many of our pupils struggle to listen and appreciate what other are saying; which Religious Studies looks to challenge by helping pupils to appreciate other people’s perspectives and the reason for these views.
+This reflects the ethos of the centre as we aim to help pupils to constructively participate in thoughtful decision making in their own lives and in society, which for many pupils may hinder their returning to school or being as successful as they are capable of being.
+In addition, many of our pupils benefit from developing their listening skills and sense of empathy which Religious Studies does by helping pupils to appreciate other people’s perspectives and the reason for these views.